opea-project/docs/getting-started/README.md

 Before moving forward, it's important to familiarize yourself with two key elements of OPEA: GenAIComps and GenAIExamples.

 - GenAIComps is a collection of microservice components that form a service-based toolkit.
 This includes a variety of services such as llm (large language models), embedding, and reranking, among others.
-- GenAIExamples provides practical, deployable solutions to help users implement these services effectively.
+- GenAIExamples provides practical and deployable solutions to help users implement these services effectively.
 Examples include ChatQnA and DocSum, which leverage the microservices for specific applications.

 ## Prerequisites